chainwayxyz/citrea-docs/users/node/bitcoin-testnet4/testnet4-docker.md

-## Run Bitcoin Testnet4 node using Docker
+## Run a Bitcoin Testnet4 node using Docker

 Using the available Docker image is fairly easy to run a Bitcoin Testnet4 node.